Climate change mitigation: Impacts of the COVID-19 pandemic

 The COVID-19 pandemic led some governments to shift their focus away from climate action, at least temporarily.
 This obstacle to environmental policy efforts may have contributed to slowed investment in green energy technologies.
 The economic slowdown resulting from COVID-19 added to this effect.

 In 2020, carbon dioxide emissions fell by 6.4% or 2.3 billion tonnes globally.
 Greenhouse gas emissions rebounded later in the pandemic as many countries began lifting restrictions.
 The direct impact of pandemic policies had a negligible long-term impact on climate change.

 Examples by country

 Greenhouse gas emissions per person in the highest-emitting countries.
 Though China has the greatest total annual carbon dioxide emissions, the U.S. and a few other high-emitting countries exceed China in per capita emissions.

 Richer (developed) countries emit more per person than poorer (developing) countries.
 Emissions are roughly proportional to GDP per person, though the rate of increase diminishes with average GDP/pp of about $10,000.

+While climate mitigation is often cast as a burden to be distributed in some or other way, it can also be seen as an opportunity for industrial development, exports, and status seeking for countries.
+The examples and precedents that countries set may influence other countries to follow suit.